What is clean eating anyway?

 What if you’re eating clean but it’s so restrictive that it keeps you from socializing and maintaining relationships?

-If you look at eating clean like this way does that change that way that you see it?
+If you look at eating clean this way does that change the way that you see it?

 I don’t want to beat a dead horse but sometimes you need to so the point comes across clearly.

 The idea of clean eating is great.
 But like most things, context matters.
 And if eating clean is becoming an unhealthy obsession that affects why you eat, how you eat, and your relationships – is it still a healthy practice?

 Putting clean eating into perspective